tdimino/tomdimino/README.md

 *Salvete*, *khairete*, and *shalom*, my friends!
 I'm Tauma de Minu, or Tom di Mino, or simply that most curious of 'content designers' with a penchant for poetry, mysticism, and the emerging discipline of ["affective computing."](https://arxiv.org/abs/2302.09582)

-If you've arrived here of all places, it's safe to say you're a bit of a digger (like myself), inclined to poke around and exhume a subject until you've reached the root and tasted the truth of it.
+If you're here, it's safe to say you're a bit of a digger (like myself), inclined to poke around and exhume a subject until you've reached the root and tasted the truth of it.

 # I believe in you already.